 \When cooked, Buckwheat may be used to make rice, potatoes, cuscus, and pasta.
 Buckwheat noodles are even available at your local supermarket shop or food store.
 Buckwheat is a terrific supplement to your gluten-free meal since it is used to replace a lot of carbohydrates and provide additional critical nutrients.

-Before attempting to make one of the buckwheat recipes listed here, you should be familiar with buckwheat buying and cooking basics.
+Before attempting to use buckwheat recipes, you should be familiar with buckwheat buying and cooking basics.
 Buckwheat seeds are tiny and heart-shaped.
 The seeds must first be dehulled before being cooked; the resulting groats can then be boiled or crushed into buckwheat flour.
 Here are a few basic buckwheat preparation suggestions:

 - To make buckwheat groats, combine 1 cup of toasted buckwheat groats with 1 34 cup water, 1 tsp vegan butter, and 12 teaspoons salt in a saucepan and boil for 18 to 20 minutes, or until soft.